Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Further information can be found online by searching for *msoImage*

 Custom icons can also be added, ...
 (Microsoft commandbars.getimage link to add) ...
+The following image filetypes are can be used.
+Image size should be between 16*16 to 128 to 128 *(check this before commit)*

+ .bmp
+ .gif
+ .jpg
+ .png

 #### Ribbon Examples